Dufferin Street bridges

 The Dufferin Street bridges are two inter-connected vehicular bridges in Toronto, Ontario, Canada.
 The bridges carry Dufferin Street over a railway corridor and the Gardiner Expressway to Exhibition Place.
 The bridges closed to vehicular traffic in 2013.
 Temporary structures were built in 2013-2014 to allow a resumption of traffic in early 2014.
-As of March 2019 the spans over the Gardiner Expressway remain in place and the bailey bridges replacing the older outer pedestrian bridges of the northern span with the inner vehicular steel plate box girder bridge still in place.
+As of July 2023 the spans over the Gardiner Expressway remain in place, as do the temporary bridges over the northern span.

 North span

 The truss bridge is a 30 m steel truss bridge, built from 1911 to 1912 to cross over railway tracks south of Springhurst Avenue.
 Four tracks pass under the bridge.
 A 2013 engineering study determined that the bridge was unsafe and not viable to be repaired.
 However, in 2014, Bailey bridges were added for pedestrian traffic on the east and west sides, while the inner steel plate box girder bridge for vehicular traffic remains in place.